Glossary

 Section titled “Portfolio”A collection of reinsurance contracts held by a reinsurer.
 Portfolio-level analytics (diversification, marginal impact, capital allocation) are a core concern of this site.

-Discussed in: Products and Contracts (conceptual), Quantification (formal)
+Discussed in: Products and Contracts (conceptual), Analytics Toolkit (formal)

 Profit Commission